OpenEVSE/openevse_esp32_firmware/docs/wired-ethernet.md

-# OpenEVSE Wired Ethernet using ESP32-Gateway
+# Wired Ethernet using ESP32-Gateway

 Sometimes getting a WiFi connection to an OpenEVSE / EmonEVSE install location can be troublesome.